 Provides part-time employment for students who demonstrate financial need.
-Students begin work after an official agreement is on file with the Financial Aid Office and may not work more than 20 hours per week.
+Students begin work after an official agreement is on file with the Student Financial Services Office and may not work more than 20 hours per week.

-Students must be enrolled at least half-time to be eligible to work under this program.
+Students must be enrolled at least half-time (6 units or more) to be eligible to work

 Students awarded FWS who are interested in literary work can work under the America Reads program.
 Literary work is tutoring grade school students with reading or math.
 You must have a GPA of 2.5 or better, completed English 101 with a B or better and maintain at least 6 units.
 You must be fingerprinted for clearance to work with these young people.
-If you are interested in this most rewarding program, contact Jennifer Rodrigues, 575-7710, in the Student Financial Services Office.
+If you are interested in this most rewarding program, contact April Sanchez, 575-7701, in the Student Financial Services Office.